kuskarov/cloud-modeling/README.md

 based on a discrete-time event loop, which gives ability of creating and receiving events using special API.

-On the top of the event loop there are representations of physical entities and virtual machines, management classes and API of the simulator.
+On the top of the event loop there are representations of the infrastructure ( physical entities and virtual machines), management classes and API of the simulator.

 ### TODO: the scheme